-Club Abandon is an “anti-school” for the study of creative freedom.
-It exists to provide a playful and non-judgmental space where we feel free to experiment, unlearn our cultural conditioning, and encourage each other’s exploration.
+Club Abandon is an anti-school for the study of creative liberation.
+It exists to provide a playful and non-judgmental space where we feel free to experiment, unlearn our cultural conditioning, and encourage each other.

 Email her your questions, musings, and schemes at clubabandon@gmail.com.